fhs/pyhdf/doc/install.rst

     conda install -c conda-forge pyhdf

 If you don't want to use conda, the instructions below describes how you can compile pyhdf from source.
+Version 0.10.3 also includes static linked wheels for linux with cpython 3.6-3.9.
+If compatible, `pip install pyhdf` will include the neccessary libraries for you.
+If you don't want to use the built manylinux distribution, follow instructions below to build from source downloading from pypi with `pip install pyhdf --no-binary :all:`.

 Download the source